bpucker/CaryoAnthoBlock/README.md

 `--config2` config file of species1.
 See explanations of the file structure above.

-`--out` specifies the input file. `--outdir` specifies the output folder.
+`--out` specifies the output file. `--outdir` specifies the output folder.

 b) `summarize_single_gene_exp.py` combines the transcript abundances per species and gene into a summary file and construct a figure to visualize the result.